Elevation: 11,332 ft

 (2) Brian Orth/Toni Orth Southwest Ridge Route, and

 (1) Access update and Southwest Ridge/South Ridge Route by Livingston Douglas

 Lower Cedar Creek Road and Cross-Country Route [(B)(13)(a)] modified as follows due to access issues on Lower Cedar Creek Road.
-From the intersection of Highway 93 and Main Street in Mackay, drive northeast on Main Street for 0.5 mile, where it intersects the Bench Road.
-Turn right/southeast onto the Bench Road; you will quickly reach the entrance to the McCaleb Cemetery.
-Pay your respects and set your odometer to 0.0.
+From the intersection of US-93 and Main Street in Mackay, drive northeast on Main Street for 0.5 mile, where it intersects the Bench Road.
+Turn right/southeast onto the Bench Road.
+You will quickly reach the entrance to the McCaleb Cemetery.
+Pay your respects and reset your odometer here.

 I discovered this road in a desperate attempt to find a way to get closer to the mouth of Lower Cedar Creek Canyon.
 From the Cemetery entrance, drive 0.7 mile southeast on the Bench Road to reach the fenced-in recycling center (located on the left/northeast side of the Bench Road).
 Just past the recycling center, you will cross a cattle guard.
 Immediately after the cattle guard, you will see a dirt road heading north (directly at Lower Cedar Creek Canyon).
 This road begins by following the east side of the large fence that encloses the recycling center.
 Consequently, I deem it “The Recycling Road.”